githubharald/CTCDecoder/README.md

 print(f'Beam search: "{beam_search(mat, labels)}"')
 ````

-The output `mat` of the CTC-trained neural network is expected to have shape TxC
+The output `mat` (numpy array, softmax already applied) of the CTC-trained neural network is expected to have shape TxC
 and is passed as the first argument to the decoders.
-T is the number of time-steps, and C the number of characters (including CTC-blank).
+T is the number of time-steps, and C the number of characters (the CTC-blank is the last element).
 The labels predicted by the neural network are passed as the `labels` string to the decoder.
 Decoders return the decoded string.
 This should output: